El Salvador slashes size of Congress ahead of elections

 By Nelson Renteria

-SAN SALVADOR, June 7 (Reuters) - El Salvador's Congress passed an electoral reform in the early hours of Wednesday to reduce the lawmaking body's size by nearly a third, a move the ruling party says will reduce spending and critics say consolidates power ahead of elections.
+SAN SALVADOR, June 7 (Reuters) - El Salvador's president signed into law an electoral reform on Wednesday that reduces the size of Congress by nearly a third, a move the ruling party says will reduce spending and critics say consolidates power ahead of elections.

 Bukele also proposed a reform to consolidate the country's 262 municipalities into 44 districts.